Koisu-unavailable/NpcItemFinder/README.md

 # Todos:
 - Add a U.I.
 - Filtering by mod
-- Fuzzy search/ better search for FindItem
+- better search for FindItem